tivac/xstate-component-tree/README.md

 - `cache` (default `true`), a boolean determining whether or not the value of `load()` functions should be cached.
 This can be overriden by setting `meta.cache` on any state in the tree where caching needs to be disabled.

+- `stable` (default: `false`), tells the library to sort states alphabetically before walking them at each tier to help ensure that the component output is more consistent between state transitions.

 ## Rendering Components

 Once you have the tree of components, how you assembled that into your view layer is entirely up to you!
 Here's a brief [svelte](https://svelte.dev) example.